 For clinical specimens, label the specimen container(s) with the patient’s first and last name, date of collection, and one other unique identifier such as the patient’s date of birth or Health Card Number.
 For additional information see: Criteria for Acceptance of Patient Specimens.
 Failure to provide this information may result in rejection or testing delay.

 An acute (collected early after the onset of symptoms) and a convalescent (collected 2-3 weeks later) may be required for laboratory diagnosis.

-	Specimens should be stored at 2-8°C following collection and shipped to PHO laboratory on ice packs.
+Place specimen in biohazard bag and seal.
+Specimens should be stored at 2-8°C following collection and shipped to PHOL on ice packs as soon as possible.

 Test Frequency and Turnaround Time (TAT)

-	Turnaround time is up to 42 days from receipt by PHO laboratory.
+Turnaround time is up to 30 business days from receipt at the PHO’s laboratory.

 Serology testing is via a commercial Indirect Immunofluorescence Assay (IFA) kit; This is a semi-quantitative test for the detection of IgG antibodies to A. phagocytophilum.

 Extracted DNA is screened by in-house real-time PCR assay specific for A. phagocytophilum.
 If positive by real-time PCR, samples are tested by conventional PCR and sequencing for confirmation and strain determination.2

 PCR test is performed for investigational or research purposes only.